strimzi/proposals/063-prometheus-metrics-reporter.md

 ## Current situation

-Efficient monitoring of Kafka relies on the accurate collection metrics data.
+Efficient monitoring of Kafka relies on the accurate collection of metrics data.
 For historical reasons, Kafka uses two distinct libraries for metrics:
 - `org.apache.kafka.common.metrics` creates _Kafka metrics_ on the client side and common metrics on the server side.
 - `com.yammer.metrics.metrics-core` is the predecessor of [Dropwizard](https://metrics.dropwizard.io/) and creates _Yammer metrics_ on the broker side.